microsoft/MicrosoftDisplayCaptureTools/README.md

 ### Troubleshooting

 Generally, the command line output of the tests will indicate what the problem is and next steps.
 Problems can be raised as Github issues or you can [contact the authors](#contact-us).

+#### Nuget Authentication

+The MicrosoftIteIt68051 and TAEF nuget packages are sourced directly from this Github repo.
+However, to access a feed such as this you must authenticate your nuget requests, which will require a Github account.
+To do this, first create an access token as described [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry).
+To maintain best practices and prevent accidentally seeing tokens checked-in, use a nuget.config file in a parent directory to your clone - or a user-wide nuget.config for this authentication.
+Please see [the nuget documentation](https://learn.microsoft.com/en-us/nuget/consume-packages/consuming-packages-authenticated-feeds#security-best-practices-for-managing-credentials) for more information.

 ## Contributing